-- Building a new K-8 school building (Columbus School) on the site of the Nathaniel Ely school. - Fully renovating the current school building on Concord Street to create a modern, state-of-the-art K-5 school. - Expanding Ponus Ridge into a K-8 campus with a Science, Technology, Engineering and Math (STEM) focus, relieving over-enrollment at Jefferson Elementary. - Renovating Jefferson Elementary School "as new," which will also remove the portable classrooms currently in use. - Providing \$35 million in priority repairs and capital improvements for every other school in the district.
+- Building a new K-8 school building (Columbus School) on the site of the Nathaniel Ely school. - Fully renovating the current school building on Concord Street to create a modern, state-of-the-art K-5 school. - Expanding Ponus Ridge into a K-8 campus with a Science, Technology, Engineering and Math (STEM) focus, relieving over-enrollment at Jefferson Elementary. - Providing \$35 million in priority repairs and capital improvements for every other school in the district.